software-students-fall2023/git-workflow-practice-comeom/README.md

 ## Alvis Yan Comments
 After not very careful examination of this graph I think the best action to take is to quit being a software enginner, become a middle school teacher and then marry with a software enginner.
 Everyone wins.
 Cheers.

-## Nathalia Xu Comments
-I guess software engineers spend too long working and end up building relationships with fellow works who spend just as long at work?
-Maybe there is not enough time for many of them to venture out and date other human beings with a different job.
-With that said, software engineers can build a home with elementary and middle school teachers, who often have a healthy work schedule.
-They can create a good balance.
-Going down the list, while there are different jobs, IT-related jobs, finance jobs, and teachers seem to make up most of the rest.